gemshub/site/docs/start/gemstandalone/download.md

         cd ~/gemsworkshop  # or any preferred location
         ```

-        Once you start Jupyter Lab you will be able to navigate inside this directory, you can copy here other files and notebooks.
+        This is the working directory once you later start Jupyter Lab, you will be able to navigate inside this directory, you can copy here other files and notebooks.

         Create the xgems Conda environment and install required packages:

         ```bash
-        conda create -n xgems python=3.10 xgems jupyter numpy scipy pandas matplotlib openpyxl
+        conda create -c conda-forge python=3.13 xgems jupyter numpy scipy pandas matplotlib openpyxl
         ```

         If there are issues with arm Mac computers you can indicate that these are x64 apps by: